Hartlebury Castle: History

 Hartlebury Castle was the residence of the Bishop of Worcester from the early 13th century until 2007.

 Bishop Walter de Cantilupe, a supporter of Simon de Montfort, began to fortify the Castle, which was embattled and finished by his successor, Godfrey Giffard, in 1268.
 The gatehouse was added in the reign of Henry VI, by Bishop Carpenter.

 King Edward I became Hartlebury Castle's first royal visitor in 1282, when he was on the way to Wales.
 Princess Mary came to Hartlebury in April 1526.
 Queen Elizabeth stayed on 12 August 1575 with the Bishop Nicholas Bullingham, while on a journey to Worcester.

 In 1582, Bishop John Whitgift signed the paper that allowed William Shakespeare to marry Anne Hathaway.

 In 1646, during the First English Civil War, Hartlebury Castle was strongly fortified and held for King Charles I by Captain Sandys and Lord Windsor, with 120 foot soldiers and 20 horse (cavalry troopers), and provisions for twelve months.
 However, when summoned by Colonel Thomas Morgan for Parliament, it surrendered in two days without a shot being fired.
 The Castle was slighted, and the Parliamentary Commissioners seized it and the manor estate, which were sold to Thomas Westrowe for £3,133 6s.
 8d.
-They were returned to the Bishop of Worcester after the Restoration of 1660.
+They were returned to the Bishop of Worcester after the Stuart Restoration of 1660.
 The remains of the Civil War-era bastion ditch were first identified from cropmarks in July 2022, and were excavated in 2023.
 The ditch was found to be 3.4m deep, and produced 17th-century finds including a coin of James I and lead pistol shot.

 The Hurd Library was built by Bishop Hurd in 1782 and still contains his extensive collection of books, including works from the libraries of Alexander Pope and William Warburton.
 Among them is the copy of the Iliad from which Pope's translation was made.